namtran-jh/day1/INDEX.md

 > `If someone accidentally merge a feature (feature/delete-user) onto production and have a list of commitId ended with (0492978, fc9348c, k101100), then another commit (a1fsas8) is added on top of the production branch.
 How do we remove that merged feature?`

-In this case, we use **git revert** with 3 commitID of merged feature than we create 3 new commits confirm that changes of 3 commitID (0492978, fc9348c, k101100) had been deleted.
+In this case, we use **git revert** with 3 commitID of merged feature than we create 3 new commits confirm that changes of 3 commitID (0492978, fc9348c, k101100) had been deleted. -> **WRONG**
-Other case, if we want to remove that merged feature and remove the commitID a1fsas8 too.
+Other case, if we want to remove that merged feature.
 We will use **git reset --hard** to the commitId before the list of commit on feature branch (commitId 0492978).
+Then we **git merge a1fsas8 (another commit ID)**

 # Bonus